I want to extend a HUGE thank you to all my wonderful clients for your continued support of my practice.

 - Please silence and store your phone while you are in the clinic space.

-- Once I let you in, please clean your hands with hand sanitizer and put on your mask if you aren’t wearing one.
+- Once I let you in, please clean your hands with hand sanitizer and ensure you are wearing your mask.

-- If it is your first visit back since June 2020, I will have you read and sign a new Consent to Treatment form, and a Risk Disclosure and Acknowledgement Agreement.
+- If you have not already done so, I will have you read and sign a new Consent to Treatment form, and a Risk Disclosure and Acknowledgement Agreement.
 Your consent remains in place for subsequent visits, but will be reconfirmed in the face of changes to the context of care, and can be withdrawn by you at any time.

 Your Session Itself: